 1. Only use animal-specific sunscreen & insect repellents

-Picnics and festivals are common ways to celebrate the 4th of July and, if you are sure there are not going to be any fireworks, you may want to take your pets along.
+Picnics and festivals are common ways to celebrate the 4th of July and if your pet is not made anxious by the noise and randomness of fireworks or if you are sure there are not going to be any fireworks, you may want to take your pets along.
 As the mosquitoes swarm and the sun’s rays burn down, remember your pets.
-They too need protections from the bugs and the sun.
-You may be tempted to just spray your pet with the same sunscreen and insect repellent you use on yourself, but these products can be incredibly harmful if ingested by pets.
+They too need protection from the bugs and the sun.
+You may be tempted to just spray your pet with the same sunscreen and insect repellent you use on yourself, but these products can be incredibly harmful if ingested by your pet.

 For example, zinc oxide is effective as a sunscreen for you, but it's toxic for dogs and can damage delicate blood cells, resulting in severe anemia; and sunscreens that contain even small amounts of salicylates can mean a trip to the vet for cats.
 (PetStreet.com, Dr. Ann Hohenhaus, DVM) For pesky pests like flies and mosquitoes, DEET (which is most effective for humans) is toxic to pets and can cause severe diarrhea, vomiting, excessive drooling, lethargy and even seizures.

 You can find sunscreens and bug repellents designed specifically for dogs and cats at your local pet store.
 There are sunscreen wipes and sprays as well as various pet-safe bug sprays, but remember that these products for pets are not regulated by the FDA and may not actually provide as much protection as needed.
 Avoid the strongest sun and provide pets with adequate shade, between 10 a.m. to 2 p.m. and monitor your pet closely throughout the day.